uchuuio/disbott/Readme.md

 ### Contributing

 I know my code isn't good looking by any standards so please let me know if there are better ways for me to do things.

+#### Why the disbott rather than disbot

+Funny story, I broke the first disbot user.
+For some reason it remains connected to discord but remains unresponsive to any message whatsoever.
+I can't send anything as that user when logged into the discord client myself.
+No idea on the reason why for it still.

+If you do happen to know why, please let me know!